japila-books/spark-sql-internals/docs/physical-operators/InMemoryTableScanExec.md

 filteredCachedBatches(): RDD[CachedBatch]
 ----

-`filteredCachedBatches` requests <<stats, PartitionStatistics>> for the output schema and <<relation, InMemoryRelation>> for link:spark-sql-LogicalPlan-InMemoryRelation.adoc#cachedColumnBuffers[cached column buffers] (as a `RDD[CachedBatch]`).
+`filteredCachedBatches` requests <<stats, PartitionStatistics>> for the output schema and <<relation, InMemoryRelation>> for spark-sql-LogicalPlan-InMemoryRelation.md#cachedColumnBuffers[cached column buffers] (as a `RDD[CachedBatch]`).

 `filteredCachedBatches` takes the cached column buffers (as a `RDD[CachedBatch]`) and transforms the RDD per partition with index (i.e. `RDD.mapPartitionsWithIndexInternal`) as follows:

 .
-Creates a partition filter as a new link:SparkPlan.md#newPredicate[GenPredicate] for the <<partitionFilters, partitionFilters>> expressions (concatenated together using `And` binary operator and the schema)
+Creates a partition filter as a new SparkPlan.md#newPredicate[GenPredicate] for the <<partitionFilters, partitionFilters>> expressions (concatenated together using `And` binary operator and the schema)

 .
 Requests the generated partition filter `Predicate` to `initialize`

 .
-Uses link:spark-sql-properties.adoc#spark.sql.inMemoryColumnarStorage.partitionPruning[spark.sql.inMemoryColumnarStorage.partitionPruning] internal configuration property to enable *partition batch pruning* and filtering out (skipping) `CachedBatches` in a partition based on column stats and the generated partition filter `Predicate`
+Uses spark-sql-properties.md#spark.sql.inMemoryColumnarStorage.partitionPruning[spark.sql.inMemoryColumnarStorage.partitionPruning] internal configuration property to enable *partition batch pruning* and filtering out (skipping) `CachedBatches` in a partition based on column stats and the generated partition filter `Predicate`

-NOTE: If link:spark-sql-properties.adoc#spark.sql.inMemoryColumnarStorage.partitionPruning[spark.sql.inMemoryColumnarStorage.partitionPruning] internal configuration property is disabled (i.e. `false`), `filteredCachedBatches` does nothing and simply passes all CachedBatch elements along.
+NOTE: If spark-sql-properties.md#spark.sql.inMemoryColumnarStorage.partitionPruning[spark.sql.inMemoryColumnarStorage.partitionPruning] internal configuration property is disabled (i.e. `false`), `filteredCachedBatches` does nothing and simply passes all CachedBatch elements along.

-NOTE: link:spark-sql-properties.adoc#spark.sql.inMemoryColumnarStorage.partitionPruning[spark.sql.inMemoryColumnarStorage.partitionPruning] internal configuration property is enabled by default.
+NOTE: spark-sql-properties.md#spark.sql.inMemoryColumnarStorage.partitionPruning[spark.sql.inMemoryColumnarStorage.partitionPruning] internal configuration property is enabled by default.

 NOTE: `filteredCachedBatches` is used exclusively when `InMemoryTableScanExec` is requested for the <<inputRDD, inputRDD>> internal property.